| Helping others is good for your health. It

 is a powerful bonus in addition to the benefits of

+performing good deeds.
 "Helper's high" is often followed by feelings of

 increased self worth, calm, and relaxation.